20 Best Cities to Visit on a Cruise to Spain

 Port of Vigo - Vigo marina

-After more than 40 countries and hundreds of cities I visited, Spain is one of my favorites.
-The country of tapas, paella, flamenco, sangria, Picasso, Gaudi, Spain is among the most visited countries in the world.
+After more than 45 countries and hundreds of cities I visited, Spain is one of my favorites.
+The country of tapas, paella, flamenco, sangria, Picasso, and Gaudi, Spain is among the most visited countries in the world.
 Due to its favorable geographical position, a lot of cruise ships regularly come to Spain.

 Cruise ship passengers have the opportunity to visit dozens of Spanish cities as the cruise ships dock in some of the major ports of Spain, from where they can explore the countryside and book shore excursions going to other cities.

-In this article, I want to share with you some basic tips & practical information on the cruise ports of Spain and tell you about the major attractions and must-do things in each of the ports.
+In this article, I want to share with you some travel tips & practical information on the cruise ports of Spain and tell you about the major attractions and must-do things in each of the ports.

 The article doesn’t include the Spanish islands.
-If you want more information on Palma de Mallorca and the Canary Islands cruise ports, check out the articles:
+If you want more information on Palma de Mallorca and the Canary Islands cruise ports, check out our cruise port guides to Tenerife, Lanzarote, La Palma, Gran Canaria, Palma de Mallorca, Ibiza

 TABLE OF CONTENTS